Railroad history of Portland, Maine

-The railroad history of Portland, Maine, began in 1842 with the arrival of the Portland, Saco & Portsmouth Railway (PS&P).
-Most of the rail activity in Portland revolved around agricultural goods bound for export and import freight from Europe.
-Yet Maine's largest city also enjoyed 125 years of continuous passenger rail service, from 1842 until 1967, and Amtrak began serving the city in 2001.
-For most of Portland's history, passenger train schedules were designed with intercity travel rather than daily commuting in mind; passenger activities were mostly confined to intercity travel from Portland to Boston, Montreal, Nova Scotia, and points west.
+The railroad history of Portland, Maine, began in 1842 with the arrival of the Portland, Saco & Portsmouth Railroad (PS&P).
+Most of the rail activity in Portland concerned agricultural goods bound for export and European import freight.
+But Maine's largest city also enjoyed 125 years of continuous passenger rail service from 1842 until 1967, and has been served by Amtrak since 2001.
+For most of Portland's history, passenger train schedules were designed with intercity travel—to Boston, Montreal, Nova Scotia, and points west—rather than daily commuting.

 Brief history

 Portland first became a transportation hub when the Cumberland and Oxford Canal to interior Maine was completed in 1832.
-The first railroad reached the city 10 years later: the Portland, Saco & Portsmouth Railway (PS&P), whose joint operation with the Eastern Railroad of Massachusetts began in 1842.
-The PS&P's main terminal in Portland was on Commercial Street south of Union Street.
+The first railroad reached the city a decade later: the Portland, Saco & Portsmouth Railway (PS&P), whose joint operation with the Eastern Railroad of Massachusetts began in 1842.
+The PS&P's main terminal in Portland was on Commercial Street, south of Union Street.
 Six passenger trains per day connected Portland with East Boston.
 The Boston & Maine Railroad (B&M) arrived in 1843 (via PS&P to Portland).